 Also known as Capital City Region International Airport, Lansing Capital City Airport is located just three miles (5km) northwest of Lansing, Michigan.
 Despite its important-sounding name, the airport is very small, processing just more than 250,000 passengers each year.

 Lansing Capital City Airport has limited facilities, with only a few gift shops and cafés to keep passengers entertained while they wait for their flights.
 Thus a good book and an mp3 player are essential for whiling away a layover in Lansing.

-The airport is located three miles (5km) northwest of Lansing.
+The airport is located three miles (5km) northwest of downtown Lansing.